cseptesting/floatcsep/docs/index.rst

 Target users
 ------------

-**floatCSEP** is aimed at earthquake forecast model developers, Testing Center operators, and researchers in statistical seismology who want evaluate forecasts and design experiments in a consistent way.
+**floatCSEP** is aimed at earthquake forecast model developers, Testing Center operators, and researchers in statistical seismology who want to evaluate forecasts and design experiments in a consistent way.

 Running